AI-comp/Orientation2016Problems/a+b/statement.md

 A and B are integers.
 A and B satisfy -10000 <= A <= 10000 and -10000 <= B <= 10000, respectively.

 The end of the input is represented as the line "0 0".
-Please check "Example of Input/Output".
+Check "Sample Input / Output".

 出力
 ==